Michael-Lloyd/Michael-Lloyd/README.md

 <details>
   <summary><b>proto-kernel (64-bit ARM/RISC-V kernel, formerly micl-arm-os) </b></summary>
-A custom, from-scratch, 64-bit ARM kernel.
-Loosely inspired by FreeBSD, it's a proper higher-half kernel that is designed to run on most ARMv8 devices.
+A custom, from-scratch, 64-bit experimental kernel.
+Loosely inspired by Linux and FreeBSD, it's a proper higher-half kernel that is designed to run on ARMv8 and some RISC-V devices.
 It's currently my main project, and is not finished.
 </details>